-(a) any right of the investment fund to appoint directors, or observers, of the board of the investee company;

-(b) restrictions on the management, or approval or veto rights over decisions made by the management, of the investee company by the investment fund;

-(c) any right of the investment fund to restrict the transfer of securities by other securityholders of the investee company.
+- (a) any right of the investment fund to appoint directors, or observers, of the board of the investee company; - (b) any right of the investment fund to restrict the management of the investee company, or to approve or veto decisions made by the management of the investee company; - (c) any right of the investment fund to restrict the transfer of securities by other securityholders of the investee company.

 The Canadian securities regulatory authorities will take the above factors into consideration when considering the nature of an investment fund's investment in an issuer to determine whether the investment fund is in compliance with section 2.2 of the Instrument.
-We will also refer to the applicable accounting standards in determining whether an investment fund is exercising control of an issuer.
+The Canadian securities regulatory authorities will also refer to the applicable accounting standards in determining whether an investment fund is exercising control over an issuer.